zitadel/zitadel-examples/java/spring-boot/README.md

 ## Web

-The Spring Boot app `web` is configured as confidential Web App and OpenID Connect client in Zitadel and uses the Spring Security OAuth2 client library for authentication.
+The Spring Boot app `web` is configured as confidential Web App and OpenID Connect client in ZITADEL and uses the Spring Security OAuth2 client library for authentication.

 Base URL: `http://localhost:18080/webapp`